jaantollander/masters-thesis/content/20_hpc.md

 Linux derives from the family of UNIX operating systems and closely follows the POSIX standard.

 The *Linux kernel* [@linux-kernel-source] is the core of the Linux operating system, written in the C programming language.
-The kernel is the central system that manages and allocates computer resources such as CPU, RAM, and devices.
+The kernel is the central system that manages and allocates computer resources such as processors, memory, and other devices.
 Its responsibilities include process scheduling, memory management, providing a file system, creating and terminating processes, access to devices, networking, and providing an application programming interface for system calls, making the kernel services available to programs.
 *System calls* enable user processes to request the kernel to perform specific actions for the process, such as manipulating files.
 They also provide separation between kernel space and user space.
 Library functions, such as functions in the C standard library, implement a caller-friendly layer on top of system calls for performing system operations. [@tlpi]

-Linux implements a universal file I/O model, which means that it represents everything from data stored on disk to devices and processes as files.
+Linux implements a *universal file I/O model*, which means that it represents everything from data stored on disk to devices and processes as files.
 It uses the same system calls for performing I/O on all types of files.
 Consequently, users can use the same file utilities to perform various tasks, such as reading and writing files or interacting with processes and devices.
 The kernel only provides one file type, a sequential stream of bytes.